-Elected officials, if covered by the unit, must elect to enroll, decline coverage by providing acceptable proof of other coverage, or opt-out of the LGHIP.
+Elected officials, if covered by the unit, must elect to enroll, decline coverage by providing proof of acceptable other coverage, or opt-out of the LGHIP.

 Eligible Participants

 Eligible Employee

 An employee who receives a W-2, is in an employee/employer relationship and regularly works 30 or more hours per week.